kevincrane/dotfiles/README.md

 ### How to save the configurations for an app

-If an app needs extra configuration beyond just installing it, first make sure it's in its own app folder (e.g. `sublime3`).
+If an app needs extra configuration beyond just installing it, first make sure it's in its own app folder (e.g. `sublime`).
 Then you'll need to identify which settings need to be saved in the dotfile repo.

 If you need to link a full configuration file, you can symlink it as follows in `install.sh`.
 This is more dangerous than I'd lke since you're deleting the original, so be sure the original is copied into this repo before you run it.
 After that you should be deleting the original and then immediately linking it back to itself.
-See `sublime3/install.sh` for an example.
+See `sublime/install.sh` for an example.

 ```sh
 CURRENT_DIR="${0:a:h}"